Dental Emergencies for Kids in Worthington OH

 C. If there is a loose or broken appliance, take the individual and the piece to the dentist.

-Try to clean dirt or debris from injured area with warm water.
-Place cold compresses on face next to injured tooth to minimize swelling.
-Take individual to the dentist immediately.
+Try to clean dirt or debris from the injured area with warm water.
+Place cold compresses on the face next to the injured tooth to minimize swelling.
+Take the individual to our pediatric dental clinic in Worthington OH immediately.

 Bitten Tongue or Lip